Getting Started with Blazor Toast in Blazor Web App

 Install Syncfusion® Blazor Notifications and Themes NuGet in the App

-To add the Blazor Toast component, open the NuGet Package Manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then install Syncfusion.Blazor.Notifications and Syncfusion.Blazor.Themes.
+To add the Blazor TimePicker component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search and install Syncfusion.Blazor.Notifications and Syncfusion.Blazor.Themes.

 NOTE